 What is the GMAT?

-De GMAT (Graduate Management Admission Test) is a standardized computer adaptive test.
-The exam test consists of four sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative section, and the Verbal section.
-Universities and business schools use the GMAT as an admissions test for their pre-master, master’s and MBA programs.
+The GMAT (Graduate Management Admission Test) is a standardized computer adaptive test.
+The test consists of three sections: the Quantitative section, the Verbal sectionand the Data Insights section.
+Universities and Business Schools use the GMAT as an admission test for their Pre-Master's, Master's, and MBA programs.
 The test takes a total of 2 hours and 15 minutes (excluding short breaks).

 The Quantitative section asks you to solve mathematical problems.
-On average, you have about 2 minutes per question.
-So it’s crucial that you are familiar with the different types of questions, that you can deal with the time constraint, and that you master all mathematical tricks short cuts.
-These questions measure your ability to analyse data and draw conclusions using reasoning skills.
-To find out more about this section, click here.
+On average, you have two minutes per question.
+It is crucial that you are familiar with the different types of questions, can deal with the time constraint, and master all mathematical tricks and shortcuts.
+The questions measure your ability to analyze data and draw conclusions using reasoning skills.

-The GMAT exam showcases all of your skills – not just math.
+The GMAT exam assesses all of your skills – not just math.
 The Verbal section measures your ability to read and understand written material, to evaluate arguments, and to correct written material to conform to standard written English.
-Click here to find examples of the different question types within the Verbal section.
+You have 1.5 to 2 minutes on average to answer each question.

-The total GMAT score is between 200 and 800 points and only depends on your performance on the Quantitative section and the Verbal section.
-Some people are applying for a prestigious master or an MBA abroad and need a 650+ score.
-Most people in the Netherlands need to do the GMAT when they apply for a premaster or a master program and need a 550 score or a 600 score.
-In order to obtain such a score preparation for the GMAT is absolutely necessary!
+The total GMAT score ranges from 205 to 805 and only depends on your performance on the Quantitative section and the Verbal section.
+Some people apply for a prestigious Master’s program or an MBA abroad and need a 650+ score.
+Most people in the Netherlands need to pass the GMAT when they apply for a Pre-Master’s or a Master’s program and need a 550 or a 600 score.
+In order to obtain such a score, preparation for the GMAT is absolutely necessary!